kapishmalik/kapishmalik/README.md

 ## 🚀 What I Do

-- Architect and implement high-performance backend systems & APIs
+- Architect and implement high-performance backend systems
 - Lead cloud migration and microservice modernization projects
 - Mentor junior developers and promote best engineering practices
 - Automate processes for scalability, security, and efficiency